analoghifi/albs-DAC-MOS-II-360-240-120/README.md

 * The composite pre- and driver stage can be supplied via separate operating voltages.
 Since in this case the supply voltages of the pre- and driver stage are higher than those of the output stage transistors, a better modulation capability in connection with a higher signal slew rate results, while the power dissipation of the output stage transistors is reduced.
 The input circuit is supplied via Zener diodes.
 * The pre- and driver stage is equipped with 220µF/100V electrolytic capacitors and 0.22µF/100V film capacitors.
 * All signal affecting capacitors are foil types.
-* All operating voltage inputs and the star-wired earth connections are fitted with nickel-plated brass M4 screw bolts, the Nf inputs and all other necessary connections are fitted with silver-plated pins.
+* All operating voltage inputs and the star-wired earth connections are fitted with nickel-plated brass M4 screw bolts, the audio inputs and all other necessary connections are fitted with silver-plated pins.
 * The loudspeaker output can be tapped either via three 16 amp relays connected in parallel or directly at nickel-plated brass M4 bolts, bypassing the relays.
 * The hermetically sealed relays guarantee a long-lasting, low-impedance contact transition and a constant, high damping factor at the loudspeaker connection.
 * Overvoltage protection of the power amp transistors against voltage peaks with inductive loads is realised with fast 6 A diodes.